what is hazard in digital electronics | Types of hazards in digital electronics

 Dynamic Hazard

-Dynamic Hazard occurs during a multilevel circuit where the output must make a transition from 0 to 1 or from 1 to 0 but the output makes multiple transitions then settles to a final value.
+Dynamic Hazard occurs during a multilevel circuit where the output must make a transition from 0 to 1 or from 1 to 0 but the output makes multiple transitions and then settles to a final value.

 Dynamic hazards occur only in multilevel circuits.